 What we've done

-We've commissioned Hope for Justice along with Derby City Council to provide pre-national referral mechanism support provider for potential victims of modern slavery.
+1. we commissioned Rebuild East Midlands with Derby City Council to provide Pre-NRM support provider for potential victims of modern slavery

-As part of the DDMSP, we've worked with Safer Derbyshire Research and information analysts to create a series of exploitation surveys distributed to first-responder partners, in order to refresh the problem profile for modern slavery in Derbyshire.
+2. we, as part of the DDMSP, has worked with Safer Derbyshire Research and Information analysts to create a series of exploitation surveys distributed to first-responder partners, to inform its strategic assessment

-The community safety unit has completed the Shiva Foundation modern slavery scorecard and Local Government Association's modern slavery maturity matrix to map progress as an organisation and highlight gaps for future development.
+6. The community safety unit has completed the Shiva Foundation modern slavery scorecard and Local Government Association's modern slavery maturity matrix to map progress as an organisation and highlight gaps for future development.
+Our progress and next steps are summarised in the Appendices.

 Next steps